 Frühjahrs-Check fürs Motorrad: Wissenschaftlich fundierte Tipps für sichere und effiziente Fahrten

-3. Engine Oil and Filter – Performance and Efficiency
+3. Engine oil and filter – performance and efficiency

-4. Lighting and Electrics – Being Seen
+4. Lighting and electrical system – being seen

-5. Small but Crucial Checks
+5. Small but crucial checks

-• Chain and sprockets: Check for wear, lubricate, and tension.
+• Chain and sprockets: Check for wear, lubricate and tension.

-• Suspension: Check dampers, control settings.
+• Suspension: Check dampers, verify settings.

 • Steering play: Ensure free movement without play.